Croatia

 Architectural Styles

-• Baroque and Rococo
+• Baroque and Rococo churches, interiors, facades, and later urban additions.

 UNESCO World Heritage Sites

-• Historical Complex of Split with the Palace of Diocletian
+• Historical Complex of Split with the Palace of Diocletian.

-• Old City of Dubrovnik
+• Old City of Dubrovnik.

-• Historic City of Trogir
+• Historic City of Trogir.

-• Cathedral of St. James in Šibenik
+• The Cathedral of St James in Šibenik.

-• Stećci Medieval Tombstone Graveyards
+• Stećci Medieval Tombstone Graveyards.

 Where Is Croatia Located?